jessmar94/bank_tech_test/README.md

 - Error message if try to withdraw and balance is <= 0
 - Error message if try to withdraw more than they have in their account

-withdraw(0)   | "Sorry you don't have enough money in your account" balance = 10, withdraw(20) | "Sorry you can't withdraw more than you have in your account"
+withdraw(0)   | "Sorry you can't withdraw more than you have in your account" balance = 10, withdraw(20) | "Sorry you can't withdraw more than you have in your account"